Stonehaven: Commerce and culture

 Historically the chief commerce of Stonehaven lay in fishing.
 Led by the herring fishery, the catch peaked around the year 1894 with a peak catch of about 15 million fish per annum and employment in the fishing industry of 1280 people.
 Due to overfishing to serve the expanding regional population, the fishing industry declined with diminishing catches, such that by 1939 only a remnant of the earlier fishing fleet continued to exist, and the catch mostly supported the local population from that point onward.
 Glenury distillery was situated near Mineralwell park, and closed in 1985.

 Currently, the town's primary industries are marine services and tourism, with Dunnottar Castle, a local landmark, bringing in a large number of tourists every year.
 Dunnottar Castle is regularly used in promotional material by the Scottish tourism industry; in addition, it was used in the 1990 film Hamlet, and appeared as a featured desktop background in the UK edition of Microsoft Windows 7.

+Furthermore, Dunnottar Castle was also selected as Merida's home in the Disney movie, Brave.

-Situated nearby is the war memorial, constructed after World War I. It is visible from much of the town thanks to its prominent position on a hilltop overlooking the bay.
+Situated nearby is Stonehaven War Memorial, constructed after World War I. It was unveiled by Viscountess Cowdray in 1923.
+It is visible from much of the town thanks to its prominent position on a hilltop overlooking the bay.
 Another attractive feature of the town is the long beach facing the North Sea, with large cliffs at either end sheltering small rock pools and inlets.
 It is also famous for its Olympic-size outdoor swimming pool, which is heated and filled with filtered seawater.
 The local harbour features the Tolbooth, the town's small museum of local heritage.

 During Hogmanay festivities, crowds watch the annual fireballs ceremony in which volunteers walk down the High Street swinging their fireball - a homemade ball of burning waste materials with a chain and handle attached.
 The Fireball Festival was part of the content of STV's Hogmanay coverage.
 The fireballs are finally thrown into the harbour.
 It is uncertain when the fireballs began, however, reports covering the event from as early as 1911 exist.
 The event has taken place annually, though has been cancelled during the world wars and in 2021 due to the COVID-19 pandemic.
 Stonehaven's long-established pipe band plays at events throughout the year, including the folks festival and fireball ceremony.
 The band has competed at various levels throughout its illustrious history including several years at the prestigious Grade 1.

+Stonehaven also hosts a Folk Festival.